HB9VQQ/FarFlux/README.md

 Configuration
 ==============
-The FarFlux Utility requires the configuration of the InfluxDB Instance name, the database bucket name and an access Token for authentication.
+The FarFlux Utility requires the configuration of the InfluxDB Instance name, the database bucket name and access Token for authentication.